dborisenko/dborisenko.github.io/_posts/2018-04-30-universal-health-check-without-dependencies.md

 }
 ```

-We of course, need to define our `circe` encoders.
+We, of course, need to define our `circe` encoders.
 But we only need to define them for already evaluated types based on `Id`:

 ```scala
 import cats.Id